Spatenbräu: History

-In 1922 the Spatenbräu and Franziskaner-Leist-Bräu breweries, both owned by the Sedlmayr family, were joined into the company Gabriel-und-Joseph-Sedlmayr-Spaten-Franziskaner-Leistbräu.
+In 1922, the Spatenbräu and Franziskaner-Leist-Bräu breweries, both owned by the Sedlmayr family, were joined into the company Gabriel-und-Joseph-Sedlmayr-Spaten-Franziskaner-Leistbräu.
 In the same year, this was joined by the Löwenbrauerei brewery.
-In 1924 the advertising slogan Lass Dir raten, trinke Spaten ("Let me suggest you to drink Spaten"), still in use to this day, was born.
-After two years the Spatenbräu Hellbier, known as Vollmalz since 1941, came on the market.
+In 1924, the advertising slogan Lass Dir raten, trinke Spaten ("Let me suggest you to drink Spaten"), still in use to this day, was born.
+After two years, the Spatenbräu Hellbier, known as Vollmalz since 1941, came on the market.

-The Spaten brewery suffered severe damage during the Allied bombing of Munich from 1943 to 1945, and because of this export of beer to other countries in Europe and overseas was only again possible in 1950.
+The Spaten brewery suffered severe damage during the Allied bombing of Munich from 1943 to 1945, and because of this, export of beer to other countries in Europe and overseas was only again possible in 1950.
+Spatenbräu premiered the Champagner-Weiße, their first wheat beer, at the Oktoberfest in 1964.

-In 1992 the Spaten brewery reached one million hectolitres of brewed beer.
-In 1997 the brewery joined with the neighbouring brewery Löwenbräu to form the Spaten-Franziskaner-Bräu brewery.
-In 2003 the brewery was bought by the Belgian brewery concern Interbrew.
+In 1992, the Spaten brewery reached one million hectolitres of brewed beer.
+In 1997, the brewery joined with the neighbouring brewery Löwenbräu to form the Spaten-Franziskaner-Bräu brewery.
+In 2003, the brewery was bought by the Belgian brewery concern Interbrew.

-During the following years all of the kettles of the brewery were put out of use one by one.
-Since then the premises of the Spatenbräu brewery have hosted a visitor museum, and no brewing of beer takes place there any more.
+During the following years, all of the kettles of the brewery were put out of use one by one.
+Since then, the premises of the Spatenbräu brewery have hosted a visitor museum, and no brewing of beer takes place there anymore.
 After the fusion with Löwenbräu, all beer production has taken place at the former brewhouse of Löwenbräu AG.
 Only the filling mechanism and the tanks to store the beer remain at the brewery.
-There have been no new invests since.
+There have been no new investments since.
 The brewery is still contemplating moving to new brewery premises on the edge of the city.
-In 2008 InBev negotiated selling the Spaten-Löwenbräu group to the Radeberger Group owned by Dr. Oetker.
-During the new year between 2009 and 2010 it became known that the AB-InBev concern was taking closing down the Spatenbräu and Löwenbräu breweries into consideration.
-In October 2010 the brewery announced that it had postponed the plans to move into new premises inside the city into the future.
+In 2008, InBev negotiated selling the Spaten-Löwenbräu group to the Radeberger Group owned by Dr. Oetker.
+During the new year between 2009 and 2010, it became known that the AB-InBev concern was taking closing down the Spatenbräu and Löwenbräu breweries into consideration.
+In October 2010, the brewery announced that it had postponed the plans to move into new premises inside the city into the future.

 The logo of the brewery was designed by graphic artist Otto Hupp in 1884.
-In 1821 the brewery supported the acquisition of the first steam engine in Bavaria.
+In 1821, the brewery supported the acquisition of the first steam engine in Bavaria.
 The invention of the first steadily working chiller by Carl von Linde in 1873 was supported by the brewery.

+Spaten has brewed a variety of beer including Lager, Oktoberfestbier, Optimator, Munchner Hell, Pils, Light, Alkoholfrie, Champagner-Weiße, Dunkel, Bock, Gold, Special Dark and MaiBock.